wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/automation/automation-starting-a-runbook.md

 	$params = @{"FirstName"="Joe";"LastName"="Smith";"RepeatCount"=2;"Show"=$true}
 	Start-AzureAutomationRunbook -AutomationAccountName "MyAutomationAccount" -Name "Test-Runbook" -Parameters $params

-## Runbook parameters
+##<a name="runbook-parameters"></a> Runbook parameters
-<a id="runbook-parameters"></a>

-When you start a runbook using the Azure Management Portal or Windows PowerShell, the instruction is sent through the Azure Automation web service.
+When you start a runbook from the Azure Classic Management Portal or Windows PowerShell, the instruction is sent through the Azure Automation web service.
 This service does not support parameters with complex data types.
-If you need to provide a value for a complex parameter, then you must call it inline from another runbook as described in [Child runbooks in Azure Automation](/documentation/articles/automation-child-runbooks).
+If you need to provide a value for a complex parameter, then you must call it inline from another runbook as described in [Child runbooks in Azure Automation](/documentation/articles/automation-child-runbooks/).

 The Azure Automation web service will provide special functionality for parameters using certain data types as described in the following sections.

 ### Named Values

 If the parameter is data type [object], then you can use the following JSON format to send it a list of named values: *{"Name1":Value1, "Name2":Value2, "Name3":Value3}*.
 These values must be simple types.
-The runbook will receive the parameter as a [PSCustomObject](http://msdn.microsoft.com/zh-cn/library/azure/system.management.automation.pscustomobject(v=vs.85).aspx) with properties that correspond to each named value.
+The runbook will receive the parameter as a [PSCustomObject](https://msdn.microsoft.com/zh-cn/library/system.management.automation.pscustomobject(v=vs.85).aspx) with properties that correspond to each named value.

 Consider the following test runbook that accepts a parameter called user.